syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 ### Adding control via Designer

-In order to add control via Designer, do the below steps:

-1. Add the below required assembly references to the project,
-	* Syncfusion.SfHubTile.WPF
-	* Syncfusion.SfShared.WPF
-2. SfHubTile and SfPulsingTile controls can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+HubTile and PulsingTile controls can be added to the application by dragging  SfHubTile and SfPulsingTile from Toolbox and dropping it in Designer view.

 ![wpf hub tile control added by designer](Getting-Started_images/Getting-started_img5.png)